samclub/sen-homepage/content/software/wnwr/_index.md

     weight: 1
 ---

+## Overview

 WNWR is a software package for inverstigating the Rossby wave propagation in a **horizontally non-uniform basic flow (includes both U and V)**.
 The package code is written in Fortran 90 language.

+The WNWR package refines the Rossby wave theory to a **horizontally non-uniform basic flow**, extends the classic Rossby wave theory which only consider zonal basic flow ([Hoskins and Karoly 1981](https://doi.org/10.1175/1520-0469(1981)038<1179:TSLROA>2.0.CO;2); [Hoskins and Ambrizzi 1993](https://doi.org/10.1175/1520-0469(1993)050<1661:RWPOAR>2.0.CO;2)).
+The new theory is valuable to understand the atmospheric teleconnections between the tropics and extra-tropics, and between the Northern Hemisphere and Southern Hemisphere, especially the linkages across the easterlies.
+It has been used to examine the energy dispersion trajectory associated the atmospheric teleconnections in many published papers (see [Applications]({{< ref "software/wnwr/application" >}})).

+## Citation

 The WNWR package are described in the following papers, which should be referenced if you use WNWR package in publications: